Samajavaragamana (film): Release

 The film was set to release on May 18, 2023, but was delayed due to post-production works in progress.
 It was finally released on June 29, 2023.
 The digital rights of the film were acquired by Aha.
 It streamed on Aha on July 28, 2023.
 The film clocked 100 million streaming minutes in 24 hrs.

 Critical reception

 Samajavaragamana received positive reviews from critics.

-123Telugu gave 3.25 out of 5 stars and wrote "Samajavaragamana is a hilarious and engaging family entertainer with decent performances from Sree Vishnu, Naresh, and Reba Monica.

 Abhilasha Cherukuri of Cinema Express gave 3.5 out of 5 stars and wrote "Samajavaragamana’s writing really makes one wonder.
 It is consistent with its comedy while managing to deliver its intended message effectively.

 Paul Nicodemus of The Times of India gave 3 out of 5 stars and wrote "Samajavaragamana is a recommended watch for those seeking an entertaining cinematic experience that will leave you with a smile on your face".

-Venkat Arikatla of Greatandhra rated the film 3 out of 5 stars and wrote "Samajavaragamana is a family entertainer with both funny and romantic parts.
-However, Sree Vishnu has always been good at playing middle-class young roles.
-He has superb comic timing.
-After a long wait, he landed a role that was right in his wheelhouse, and he nailed it with ease.
-Reba Monika looks suited for the role.